Decoding 1.25: A complete walkthrough to Understanding Decimals and Fractions

 -

-Engineering and Construction: Precise measurements are paramount in engineering and construction.
+Engineering and Construction: Precise measurements are critical in engineering and construction.
 Converting between decimals and fractions ensures accuracy in design and construction processes.

 -